Libido – Choose These Birth Control Methods If You Can’t Have Hormones!

 And this is one easily forgotten – check your diet!!

 High cholesterol from saturated fatty foods can LOWER your sex drive, so ditch the junk food first before blaming birth control.

 If you’ve gone through these lifestyle issues and libido is still a problem, chat with your doctor to check if there is no medical or mental health cause.

-Condoms have their pros and cons, but their effect on libido can be a pro if you and your partner use them right.
+Condoms have pros and cons, but their effect on libido can be a pro if you and your partner use them correctly.

 In addition, there are loads of condom options with different textures and whatnot that can help your experience during sex.
 The downsides are that it may interrupt the flow of lovemaking.